 Second closure term is the turbulence heat flux ($q_j^{(t)}$), for which Reynolds analogy is most commonly used to model the term as:

-where the turbulent Prandtl number ($Pr_{t}$) is typically assumed having a constant value.
-However, in this work, we address the uncertainty associated with this constant value assumption by learning a variable $Pr_{t}$.
+where the turbulent Prandtl number ($Pr_{t}$) is typically assumed to have a constant value.
+However, in this work, we address the uncertainty associated with this assumption of constant value by learning a variable $Pr_{t}$.

-Based on the aforementioned representations of the closure terms for Reynolds stress and turbulent heat flux, the closure modeling involves the learning of a scalar coefficient $g^{(1)}$ and a variable $Pr_{t}$.
-To accomplish this, a neural network is employed to predict these two quantities as functions of scalar invariants ($\mathbf{\theta}_1, \mathbf{\theta}_2$ and $ \mathbf{\theta}_3$).
-The subsequent section elaborates on the framework for model--consistent training of this NN--based closure model.